hairlesshobo/jack-tools/md/jack-osc.md

     transport is stopped.
 This packet is sent before the '/tick' packet for the same period.

-/tick ntp utc frm frame pulse
+/tick ntp:t utc:d frm:h frame:h pulse:d
 :   Period Tick.
 This packet is sent once per JACK period.
 The
     integer value frame is the transport location in frames, the double precision real value pulse is the transport location in